graphql/graphql-spec/rfcs/InputUnion.md

 Passing or failing a specific criteria is NOT the final word.
 Both the Criteria _and_ the Solutions are up for debate.

+Criteria have been given a "score" according to their relative importance in solving the problem laid out in this RFC while adhering to the GraphQL Spec Guiding Principles.
+The scores are:

+* 🥇 Gold - A must-have
+* 🥈 Silver - A nice-to-have
+* 🥉 Bronze - Not necessary

 ## 🎯 A. GraphQL should contain a polymorphic Input type

 The premise of this RFC - GraphQL should contain a polymorphic Input type.